-- 6.87 The SENDCo has an important role to play with the Headteacher and governing body, in determining the strategic development of SEND policy and provision in the school. - 6.88 The SENDCo has day-to-day responsibility for the operation of SEND policy and co-ordination of specific provision made to support individual pupils with SEND, including those who have EHC plans. - 6.89 The SENDCo provides professional guidance to colleagues and will work closely with staff, parents and other agencies.
-The SENDCo should be aware of the provision in the Local Offer and be able to work with professionals providing a support role to families to ensure that pupils with SEN receive appropriate support and high-quality teaching. - 6.90 The key responsibilities of the SENDCo will include: - overseeing the day-to-day operation of the school's SEND policy - co-ordinating provision for children with SEND - liaising with the relevant Designated Teacher where a looked after pupil has SEND - · advising on the graduated approach to providing SEND support - advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - liaising with parents of pupils with SEND - liaising with early years providers, other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies - being a key point of contact with external agencies, especially the local authority and its support services - liaising with potential next providers of education to ensure a pupil and their parents are informed about options and a smooth transition is planned - working with the headteacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements - ensuring that the school keeps the records of all pupils with SEND up to date
+- 6.87 The SENCo has an important role to play with the Headteacher and governing body, in determining the strategic development of SEN policy and provision in the school.
+They will be most effective in that role if they are part of the school leadership team. - 6.88 The SENCo has day-to-day responsibility for the operation of SEN policy and co-ordination of specific provision made to support individual pupils with SEN, including those who have EHC plans. - 6.89 The SENCo provides professional guidance to colleagues and will work closely with staff, parents, and other agencies.
+The SENCo should be aware of the provision in the Local Offer and be able to work with professionals providing a support role to families to ensure that pupils with SEN receive appropriate support and high-quality teaching. - 6.90 The key responsibilities of the SENCo will include: - overseeing the day-to-day operation of the school's SEN policy - co-ordinating provision for children with SEN - liaising with the relevant Designated Teacher where a looked after pupil has SEN - advising on the graduated approach to providing SEN support - advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - liaising with parents of pupils with SEN - liaising with early years providers, other schools, educational psychologists, health, and social care professionals, and independent or voluntary bodies - being a key point of contact with external agencies, especially the local authority and its support services - liaising with potential next providers of education to ensure a pupil and their parents are informed about options and a smooth transition is planned - working with the headteacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements - ensuring that the school keeps the records of all pupils with SEN up to date

-Our school will ensure that the SENDCo has sufficient time and resources to carry out these functions.
-We will provide our SENDCo with sufficient administrative support and time away from teaching to enable them to fulfil their responsibilities in a similar way to other important strategic roles within a school.
+Our school will ensure that the SENCo has sufficient time and resources to carry out these functions.
+We will provide our SENCo with sufficient administrative support and time away from teaching to enable them to fulfil their responsibilities in a similar way to other important strategic roles within a school.